do vets recommend collars or harnesses 1

 Advocacy for harnesses by vets

-Many veterinarians advocate for the use of harnesses, particularly for dogs who have a tendency to pull on the leash or have neck or throat issues.
-Harnesses provide a safer and more comfortable option, reducing the risk of injuries or exacerbation of existing conditions.
+Many veterinarians advocate for harnesses, mainly for dogs who tend to pull on the leash or have neck or throat issues.
+Harnesses provide a safer and more comfortable option, reducing the risk of injuries or exacerbating existing conditions.

 Veterinarians recommend harnesses for dogs with respiratory problems, small breeds prone to tracheal collapse, or those with neck injuries or conditions.
 Harnesses distribute force more evenly throughout the body, minimizing strain on the neck and throat.